ederson-souza/Udacity-Capstone-Project/report.md

 * xgboost >= 0.90
 * hyperopt >= 0.2

-I first attempted to train an XGBoost model without the engineered features, then planned to compare the performance to the same model trained with data with added features.
+I first attempted to train an XGBoost model right of the box, without tuning.
+Then I planned to compare the performance to the same model trained with hyperparameter tuning.
 The model's performance is evaluated by its ROC-AUC score on the testing data.
-The model's parameters were as followed:
+The only model's parameters were as followed:
 * Objective function: logistic binary
 * Scale positive weight: 99 (scale up the weight of the positive data points `is_attributed==0` to counter the imbalance of the data)
 * Parallel jobs: 3 (to make use of CPU cores)